Voice AI vs IVR: What's the Difference and Which Do You Need?

 Can Voice AI Integrate with My Existing Phone System?

-1. Keep your existing business phone number
+- Keep your existing business phone number

 What About Accuracy and Mistakes?

-When voice AI is uncertain, well-designed systems ask clarifying questions rather than guessing.
-Trillet's AI will say "Just to confirm, you said Tuesday at 2 PM, is that right?" rather than booking the wrong time.
+Voice AI has the opposite profile.
+It accepts almost any phrasing but can occasionally misread complex or mumbled speech.
+When it is uncertain, a well-designed system asks a clarifying question rather than guessing.
+Trillet's AI will say "Just to confirm, you said Tuesday at 2 PM, is that right?" instead of booking the wrong slot.

 Frequently Asked Questions